-Lower Moosa Canyon Water Reclamation Facility - The District received a Bureau of Reclamation Grant to prepare a feasibility study to evaluate reclamation options for the effluent generated Moosa Facility, include a regional brine line.
-Approved feasible options would be eligible for application of a Bureau of Reclamation 25% construction grant funding.
-Completion of the Feasibility Study is schedule for fiscal year 2018-19.
+Lower Moosa Canyon Water Reclamation Facility - The District had previously received a Bureau of Reclamation (BOR) Grant to prepare a feasibility study to evaluate reclamation options for the effluent generated Moosa Facility, including a regional brine line.
+Approved feasible options would be eligible for application of a BOR 25% construction grant funding.
+The final draft of the Feasibility Study was submitted to the BOR for review in October, 2019, and will be finalized by the end of fiscal year 2019-20.